simpleclub-extended/implicitly_animated_reorderable_list/roadmap.md

 # Roadmap

-Here are some of the features that I am working on or planning to implement in future versions.
+Here are some of the features that I am working on or plan to implement in future versions.

 - [ ] Absorb pointer events in `Handle`.
 - [ ] Support implicitly animated widgets for `ImplicitlyAnimatedReorderableList`